hadcomfort/hadcomfort.github.io/index.md

 ## How the Veteran's Preference Advisor Works

 You (or the veteran you are assisting) will be guided through a series of questions.
-Each step is a separate page:
+Each step is a separate page within the `/advisor/` section of this site:

 1. Read the question or information carefully on each page.
 2. Select the option that best applies to the veteran's situation.